The Housing Crisis and Grassroots Solutions

 To meet this demand, investors are relying on financing tools built specifically for real estate projects.
 Fix and Flip Loans have become essential for buyers who need fast capital to acquire distressed properties, complete renovations, and return them to the market quickly—something banks rarely support due to condition issues and tight timelines.
 Construction Loans, once dominated by large developers, are now being used by small and mid-sized investors to build infill housing, ADUs, and small multifamily projects that directly expand local supply.

 Alongside these, one of the most transformative tools has been the Debt Service Coverage Ratio (DSCR) loan—a rental property financing option that qualifies borrowers based on the property’s income rather than tax returns or employment history.
 DSCR simply measures whether a property’s rent can cover its mortgage payment.
 If the numbers work, the investor can move forward—no tax transcripts, no W-2 scrutiny, no bank-style hurdles.
-DSCR loan originations have grown more than 300% since 2020, and in states like Texas, California, New Jersey, Georgia, Florida, and North Carolina, they now represent 20–30% of all investor rental loans.
+DSCR loan originations have grown more than 300% since 2020.
+In states like Texas, California, New Jersey, Georgia, Florida, and North Carolina, they now represent 20–30% of all investor rental loans.

 Private Lenders as Indispensable Partners